How Much You Need to Live in Mexico as an Expat in 2022

 Cancun is one of the most popular vacation destinations for Americans.
 The beaches here are full of families and partygoers alike during the spring and winter breaks in the USA.
 While going on vacation here may not be the cheapest option, living in this city is relatively affordable.

-Public transportation is relatively affordable in Cancun, but at around .50 USD per ride, it is still more expensive than in cities like Merida and Mexico City.
+Public transportation is relatively affordable in Cancun, but at around US$0.50 per ride, it is still more expensive than in cities like Merida and Mexico City.
 Luckily, like many of Mexico’s smaller cities, Cancun is very walkable.
 So if you are on a tight budget and your destination is less than 20 minutes away by walking, I’d recommend getting your steps in over riding the bus.

 Playa Del Carmen

-Playa Del Carm is a beach lover’s dream.
+Playa Del Carmen is a beach lover’s dream.
 This small city is located about an hour south of Cancun and is filled with good food, beach parties, and resorts.
 The beach also sits near coral reefs, making it a fantastic snorkeling and scuba diving destination.

 Los Cabos